poojanaik1402/poojanaik1402/README.md

 ---

-I'm a **healthcare professional transitioning into IT**, with 2+ years of experience in healthcare program operations.
-I’m now focused on **data analytics**, using tools like **Excel, SQL, Power BI, and Python** to uncover insights and tell meaningful stories through data.
+Results-driven Data Analyst with 2.5+ years of experience in data analysis, reporting, data validation, and business process improvement.
+Skilled in transforming raw data into meaningful insights through SQL, Power BI, Excel, and data visualization techniques.

 I believe in using data not just to analyze the past, but to **guide decisions and shape better outcomes**—especially in healthcare and business.